For compliance-driven training in Heritage Assurance, you can reach us at 1-833-505-5210 or TTY 711, ensuring your insurance legacy is well protected.

 Your Medicare Enrollment Checklist: A Step-by-Step Guide

-If you are retiring and losing employer coverage, you must enroll in Medicare Part B (Medical Insurance) to avoid penalties.
+If you are retiring and losing employer coverage, it’s essential to follow the Medicare enrollment steps and enroll in Medicare Part B (Medical Insurance) to avoid penalties and ensure you receive your Medicare benefits.

 Call to enroll: